kpiiit/biases-in-LLM/README.md

 python graph_caste.py
 ```
 - The first graph on running would depict negative bias while second one will depict positive bias
+- In codes, file paths need to be changed in order to run it properly